manoj-smoothstack/cpp_training/src/Day17/README.md

 The comparison operators should compare the respective private member amt based on the input argument which is another Account object.
 Use the is_same() function to test if the Account<T>
-types match before you compare them, if not then you should throw an exception.
+types match before you compare them, if not then you should use the Convert() function before testing them.
+You should add a template input type X to the comparison operators, as this will then allow you to compare different accounts in different currency types.

 The arithmetic operators should take an incoming templated argument X which can be any numeric type, hence you need to check for numeric type using the std function.